 What else makes a stay on the water so wondrous?
 We turned to a few of our guests, who documented their overwater-bungalow stays on Instagram, to find out.

 No elevators or confusing corridors here.
-At Four Seasons Resort Bora Bora, wooden boardwalks stretch into the Pacific Ocean, connecting white-sand beaches to private one-, two- and three-bedroom villas.
+At Four Seasons Resort Bora Bora, wooden boardwalks stretch into the Pacific Ocean, connecting white-sand beaches to newly renovated private one-, two- and three-bedroom Beachfront Villa Estates, many of which have private plunge pools.
 With the stunning backdrop of towering Mount Otemanu, it’s no wonder the walk inspires guests to capture its beauty.

 Four Seasons Resort Bora Bora

 The UNESCO-protected waters of Baa Atoll, in the Maldives, are also ecologically diverse, with the largest known population of manta rays in the world and a significant coral reef system.
-This video from Four Seasons Resort Maldives at Kuda Huraa offers a glimpse of the sights you’ll behold when accompanying one of our instructors on a dive.
+This video from Four Seasons Resort Maldives at Landaa Giraavaru offers a glimpse of the sights you’ll behold when accompanying one of our instructors on a snorkelling adventure.

 Four Seasons Maldives Private Island Voavah is the world’s first exclusive-use UNESCO retreat.
 At each Maldivian resort, you’ll find hawksbill sea turtles, manta rays, dolphins and other marine animals swimming around your overwater villa.

-Shades of blue stretch for miles in the Maldives, as world traveller and photographer Jack Morris discovered during his recent trip to Landaa Giraavaru.
+Shades of blue stretch for miles in the Maldives, as @Claudejapswe discovered during his recent trip to Kuda Huraa.
 Water villas at each of the three Maldivian Four Seasons properties offer technicolour views of the Indian Ocean, from sunrise to sunset.
 In Bora Bora, towering Mount Otemanu, turquoise waters and quiet lagoons are best appreciated from the deck or private plunge pool of an overwater bungalow.

-Spending the day in your hotel room isn’t a travel faux pas, when that hotel room is an overwater bungalow.
+Spending the day in your hotel room isn’t a travel faux pas when that hotel room is an overwater bungalow.
 Plunge pools, wide decks, overwater hammocks and steps that lead straight into the ocean are just a few of the features that make relaxing in your room an authentically local experience.
 Take in a day of sea breezes and water exploration, and get a front-row view of the sunset, all without leaving your villa.
-Just ask travel blogger Lesley Murphy, who found a quiet place to float not far from her overwater bungalow at Four Seasons Resort Maldives at Kuda Huraa.